The Goshen Core

 Explores the influence of physical activity and dietary choices on risk of cardiovascular disease, diabetes, hypertension, obesity, and mental/emotional disorders.
 Examines personal, genetic, attitudinal and behavioral components of wellness.
 Taken in fall or spring semester of first year.

-This course provides (1) orientation to the adult degree programs, introduction to all relevant GC services, presentations and activities related to the transition to college, college level expectations and career planning, (an orientation to the adult degree program, career planning and the transition to college in general,) (2) an overview of physical, emotional, spiritual wellness, and (3) a basic framework for financial peace.
+This course provides (1) an overview of physical, emotional, spiritual wellness, and 2) a basic framework for financial peace.
 During the course, each student will gather data on the aspects of wellness mentioned above, assess his or her own wellness level from multiple points of view, and then analyze and interpret different aspects of the data.
 Each student will then develop a personal wellness plan, implement that plan and gauge progress toward his or her individual goals.

 CORE 120 Engaging the Bible 3